luciasalidoo/luciasalidoo/README.md

 # Hey there! 🐆💛
-I'm a Computer Science student currently studying DAW (Web Application Development) in Málaga, Spain.
+I'm a Computer Science student currently studying WAD (Web Application Development) in Málaga, Spain.
 My goal is to continue my studies in Software Engineering and grow as a security-focused developer.

 ### Current Focus